 EMERGENCY: 911 (SHERIFF, EMS, FIRE)

 9659 Golden Isle W. Graham, GA 31513

 How do I obtain a copy of a police report?

 You may visit City Hall at 9659 Golden Isle W. Graham, GA 31513 between the hours of 8:00AM and 4:00PM Monday through Friday.
 If you are from out of town you may call us at (912) 367-6900.
 There is a $5.00 charge for all copies of police reports.
 Minor traffic accident reports may be purchased online through www.buycrash.com The Georgia State Patrol investigates all serious (injury/fatality) traffic accidents that occur within the City of Graham.
 Please contact the State Patrol at (912) 557-7778 for copies of those reports.
 The Appling County Sheriff's Office also has law enforcement jurisdiction in our city.
 If a Sheriff's Deputy took the report, it may be obtained by calling (912) 367-8120.

 How can I report crime, speeding, or other problems in my neighborhood?

 If the problem is an emergency, please call 911.
-Otherwise, you may report any problems to the police department 24/7, 365 days per year by calling (912) 367-6900 or you may report the problem by e-mail at Chief of Police.
+Otherwise, you may report any non-emergency to the police department 24/7, 365 days per year by calling (912) 367-6900 or you may report a non-emergency by e-mail at Chief of Police.
 You do not have to leave your name.